tannerthelin/tannerthelin-vue-final-project/README.md

 ## Use a mix of animations and transitions to enhance some aspects of your project.

-## Connect to a server using HTTP and display retrieved data (use vue-resource or Axios).
+## Connecting to a server: Axios

-## Provide at least 3 different routes with navigation between them using vue-router.
+## Provide at least 3 different routes using vue-router

-## Manage your application's state using vuex.
+## Manage your application's state using vuex

 ## Structure, document, and deploy your final project code according to common industry practices.